 8. Monopteros Pavilion:

 About Monopteros: One of the best subtle elements of the English Garden walking tour is the small hilltop acropolis called the Monopteros.
-Not only does it create a great back drop, but the views from the hill is sits on are unmatched as you can see the tops of all of Munich’s historic buildings.
-Upon closer inspection the underside of the acropolis is also very beautiful from a number of angles.
+Not only does it create a great backdrop, but the views from the hill it sits on are unmatched as you can see the tops of all of Munich’s historic buildings.
+Upon closer inspection, the underside of the acropolis is also very beautiful from a number of angles.
 The Monopteros is a popular photo stop for couples of all ages and should be a stop for you too.

 9. Chinese Tower Beer Garden (Chinesischer Turm):